 Loose lead walking

 The golden rule for teaching your dog to walk on a loose lead is not to punish him for pulling but to make the act of pulling unsuccessful.
-A good idea is to practise training in the garden before your walk so that they are naturally a little calmer than they would be in the park.
+A good idea is to practice training in the garden before your walk so that they are naturally a little calmer than they would be in the park.

 Note: when you are going to remove your lead and allow your dog some freedom (whether at home or during a walk) the lead must be slack before you remove it.
-Battling with your dog to unclip their lead whilst they are pulling desperately to get away just reinforces to him that pulling is successful!
+Battling with your dog to unclip their lead while they are pulling desperately to get away just reinforces to him that pulling is successful!

 Initially don’t attempt to go for a long walk; a short, successful walk is what you should aim for.
 Have your lead long enough that your dog can walk comfortably beside you whilst it remains slack, too short a lead will mean that the dog feels pressure all the time so it will be difficult for them to differentiate between pulling and non-pulling.